Listen to this article here

 Past Trials Inaccuracies (both ended in mistrials)

-- Kepler testified that he thought Jeremy had a gun in his waistband behind his back and reached for it.
+- Kepler testified that he thought Jeremey had a gun in his waistband behind his back and reached for it.

-Steve Kunzweiler’s closing argument in the second trial began with a five-minute tribute to the defendant, praising Jeremy Lake’s murderer.
+Steve Kunzweiler’s closing argument in the second trial began with a five-minute tribute to the defendant, praising Jeremey Lake’s murderer.

 Kunzweiler, recently in the public eye during the Betty Shelby trial, also made the controversial choice not to charge Gina Kepler with accessory to murder, even though she helped him evade arrest and stash her car at a motel near their residence, obstructing a murder investigation by hiding material evidence.
 She should have been charged with accessory to murder in the first degree.